 HOW DOES A STUDENT PARTICIPATE IN THE OPEN ENROLLMENT PROCESS?

-1. Open enrollment applications may be obtained beginning in March on the district's website.
-If you are unable to print the application, you may request one by contacting email@example.com or in the District Superintendent's Office at (415) 945-1020.
+1. Open enrollment applications (2019-20 school year) are accepted now.
+Click here for an application form, or you may request one by contacting firstname.lastname@example.org or in the District Superintendent's Office at (415) 945-1020.
 Requests will not be processed without a completed application signed by both the student and parent/guardian.

 2. Mail the original, completed open enrollment transfer application to the Superintendent’s Office, P.O.
-Box 605, Larkspur, CA 94977 to be received by the 4:00 p.m. on March 26, 2017, initial deadline.
-If you prefer, you may email firstname.lastname@example.org or hand-deliver the application to Mary O'Leary in the Superintendent’s Office at the District Office, located near the east parking lot on the Redwood campus.
-All forms received by March 26 will be considered equally.
-After the initial deadline, requests will be processed on a first-come, first-served basis until June 30, 2017, OR until the maximum of 50 spots are filled.
-Requests received after June 30, 2017 will not be considered.
+Box 605, Larkspur, CA 94977 OR you may email email@example.com or hand-deliver the application to Mary O'Leary in the Superintendent’s Office at the District Office, located near the east parking lot on the Redwood campus.
+Requests will be processed on a first-come, first-served basis until June 30, 2019, OR until the maximum of 50 spots are filled.
+Requests received after June 30, 2019 will not be considered.

-3. By April 2, the Superintendent will review all transfer requests and assign students to their school of choice if that school's open enrollment capacity is not exceeded.
+3. Transfer requests will be approved and students assigned to their school of choice if that school's open enrollment capacity is not exceeded.
 If applications to a school exceed that school's open enrollment capacity, a lottery will determine who is assigned to that school.
 A waiting list, also determined by lottery, will be established.

-PLEASE NOTE: Since the inception of the open enrollment program, open enrollment transfer requests to any one school have NOT exceeded the fifty student maximum after the April 23 confirmation deadline.
-Therefore, all students requesting open enrollment transfers, using the procedure set forth by the Board of Trustees, have been assigned to their school of choice. (see page 4, #5)
+PLEASE NOTE: Since the inception of the open enrollment program, open enrollment transfer requests to any one school have NOT exceeded the fifty student maximum.
+Therefore, all students requesting open enrollment transfers during the established deadlines, using the procedure set forth by the Board of Trustees, have been assigned to their school of choice. (see page 4, #5)

-4. By April 2, students will be notified of their status by e-mail.
+4. Current 9th-11th grade students may apply for Open Enrollment and will be notified by April 2.
 The status will be one of the following:

 - assigned to their first school of choice;